 Conservation Status: Safe for Now

-(Caranx melampygus)Bony Fishes
+(Caranx melampygus)Bony Fishes, marine

 Bluefin trevally are members of the jack family, Carangidae, which includes jacks, jack mackerel, pompano, and scads.
 These fish are streamlined, aggressive in behavior especially when feeding, strong and fast swimmers, and beautiful in coloration.
 Usually solitary, they may also be found in small groups in shallow coastal water and in deep, open ocean habitats.
 The Hawaiian name for this species is omilu.